luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 .. note::

-   OAK-D-PRO will include an IR dot projector, which will enable operation in no light.
+   OAK-D-PRO will include both IR dot projector and IR LED, which will enable operation in no light.
+IR LED is used to illuminate the whole area (for mono/color frames), while IR dot projector is mostly for accurate disparity matching - to have good quality depth maps on blank surfaces as well.
 For outdoors, the IR laser dot projector is only relevant at night.
-It is purely like a "visual spray-paint" to put texture onto textureless things (like big/blank/clean walls indoors).
 For more information see the development progress `here <https://github.com/luxonis/depthai-hardware/issues/114>`__.

 Current limitations
 ###################